predicthq/sdk-py/README.md

 ### Events endpoint

-Additional examples are available in [usecases/events.py](usecases/events.py) file.
+Additional examples are available in [usecases/events](usecases/events) folder.

 The following example searches for the 'Katy Perry' events (full text search) with rank level of 4 or 5 (rank >= 60) in the concerts category.